The gospel of man or the gospel of God?

 Can you imagine the Christians everywhere calling on the gods of their nation as God, such as Hananim, Io, Shang Ti, Allah, Ameno-mi-nakanushi, etc..
 Why are we trying to use the native name[s] of God in the culture we are trying to reach?
 They are not the true God- that’s not my opinion- God says so.
 The God the nations worshipped is not Yahweh.

-When making a Bible to communicate the truth- word for word (not thought for thought) one must be as careful as the Jewish scribes were when they copied the Old Testament.
+When making a Bible to communicate the truth - word for word (not thought for thought) one must be as careful as the Jewish scribes were when they copied the Old Testament.
 The name for God needs to be transliterated, to be equal that is what Jesus is from the Greek, Iseous, and from the Hebrew Yehoshua or Joshua.
 It means God is salvation (Which God?
 The God of Israel).
 If there is not equivalent in their language then there must be a new name introduced that has the same meaning or better yet, use the original name from Hebrew.
-The proper name of God, YHWH in the Hebrew language is derived from the verb HaYaH (to be).
-The implication is the eternal one one- who always existed.
+The proper name of God, YHWH in the Hebrew language is derived from the verb HaYaH (to be, eternal one).
+The implication is the eternal one - who always existed, who brought all things into existence.

 These other names find their origin in other religions, there is no way possible that they can correlate to the name in the Bible.
 They are of other gods who had other ways to worship.
 The name represents the other god and that religious system- not the God of Israel.